ae6rt/decap/README.md

 ## Overview

-A headless CI build server based on a Kubernetes backend that executes builds in your build container.
+A headless CI build server based on a Kubernetes backend that executes shell script based builds in your build container.

 This project is under active development, and has no releases yet.

-_Decap is loosely based on the Greek word for _automation_.

 ## Theory of Operation